Li Ji Unrest: Aftermath

 After Prince Shensheng committed suicide, Li Ji falsely accused Chong'er and Yiwu of revolting, and the two princes escaped to Pu and Erqu, respectively.
 In 655 BCE, the 22nd year of his reign, Duke Xian sent troops to Pu and Erqu to capture Chong'er and Yiwu.
 Chong'er escaped to the Di tribe, where his mother came from, with some of his loyal subjects: Zhao Cui, Hu Yan (狐偃), Jia Tuo (賈佗), Xian Zhen (先軫), and Jie Zhitui.

 In 655 BCE, Duke Xian sent troops led by Jia Hua (賈華) to attack Prince Yiwu in Erqu but Yiwu escaped to the State of Liang.

 After the death of Duke Xian on the ninth month of 651 BCE, Li Ji placed the 15-year-old Crown Prince Xiqi on the throne and made Xun Xi the chancellor to help him in government affairs.
-On the tenth month of 651 BCE, Li Ke (里克) killed Xiqi roughly a month after his accession.
+On the tenth month of 651 BCE, Li Ke killed Xiqi roughly a month after his accession.
 Duke Xian was not yet properly buried at that time.
 Xun Xi then placed Zhuozi on the throne even though Zhuozi was still a toddler at that time.
 After that, Xun Xi finished the burial of Duke Xian.
 On the eleventh month of 651 BCE, Li Ke killed Zhuozi and his aunt Li Ji.
 Xun Xi then committed suicide by hanging himself.
 Shao Ji, the younger sister of Li Ji and mother of Zhuozi, was imprisoned.

 Li Ke then invited Prince Chong'er who was then in the State of Qi back to ascend the Jin throne, but Chong'er declined.
 Li Ke then invited Prince Yiwu who was then in the State of Liang and he accepted.
 Yiwu ascended the throne, becoming posthumously known as Duke Hui.